jcergolj/laravellte/readme.md

 **The idea is to create branches of common features and make them available for others to merge them into their master branch.**

 ## Features
-* Laravel 7, Alpinejs, Livewire, Turbolinks, AdminLTE theme :heavy_check_mark:
+* Laravel 7, Alpinejs, Livewire, AdminLTE theme :heavy_check_mark:
 * Login :heavy_check_mark:
 * Forgot Password :heavy_check_mark:
 * CRUD for Users :heavy_check_mark: